AyushiGupta160604/Blogging-Hub/README.md

 - **Create Posts**: Write and publish new blog posts.
 - **Read Posts**: View all published posts in a clean and organized manner.
-- **Update Posts**: Edit existing posts to correct or update content.
 - **Delete Posts**: Remove posts that are no longer needed.
 - **Responsive Design**: Fully responsive layout that works on all devices.
 - **Modern UI**: Clean and minimalistic user interface.